German Americans: Germans from Russia

 Germans from Russia were the most traditional of German-speaking arrivals.
-They were Germans who had lived for generations throughout the Russian Empire, but especially along the Volga River in Russia and near the Crimea.
+They were Germans who had lived for generations throughout the Russian Empire, but especially along the Volga River and the Black Sea.
 Their ancestors had come from all over the German-speaking world, invited by Catherine the Great in 1762 and 1763 to settle and introduce more advanced German agriculture methods to rural Russia.
 They had been promised by the manifesto of their settlement the ability to practice their respective Christian denominations, retain their culture and language, and retain immunity from conscription for them and their descendants.
 As time passed, the Russian monarchy gradually eroded the ethnic German population's relative autonomy.
 Conscription eventually was reinstated; this was especially harmful to the Mennonites, who practice pacifism.
 Throughout the 19th century, pressure increased from the Russian government to culturally assimilate.
 Many Germans from Russia found it necessary to emigrate to avoid conscription and preserve their culture.
-About 100,000 immigrated by 1900, settling primarily in the Dakotas, Kansas and Nebraska.
-The southern central part of North Dakota was known as "the German-Russian triangle".
-A smaller number moved farther west, finding employment as ranchers and cowboys.
+About 100,000 immigrated by 1900, settling primarily in the Great Plains.

-Negatively influenced by the violation of their rights and cultural persecution by the Tsar, the Germans from Russia who settled in the northern Midwest saw themselves a downtrodden ethnic group separate from Russian Americans and having an entirely different experience from the German Americans who had emigrated from German lands; they settled in tight-knit communities who retained their German language and culture.
+Negatively influenced by the violation of their rights and cultural persecution by the Tsar, the Germans from Russia who settled in the northern Midwest saw themselves as a downtrodden ethnic group separate from Russian Americans and having an entirely different experience from the German Americans who had emigrated from German lands.
+They settled in tight-knit communities who retained their German language and culture.
 They raised large families, built German-style churches, buried their dead in distinctive cemeteries using cast iron grave markers, and sang German hymns.
-Many farmers specialized in sugar beets—still a major crop in the upper Great Plains.
+Many farmers specialized in the production of sugar beets and wheat, which are still major crops in the upper Great Plains.
 During World War I, their identity was challenged by anti-German sentiment.
 By the end of World War II, the German language, which had always been used with English for public and official matters, was in serious decline.
-Today, German is preserved mainly through singing groups and recipes, with the Germans from Russia in the northern Great Plains states speaking predominantly English.
-German remains the second most spoken language in North and South Dakota, and Germans from Russia often use loanwords, such as Kuchen for cake.
+Today, German is preserved mainly through singing groups, recipes, and educational settings.
+While most descendants of Germans from Russia primarily speak English, many are choosing to learn German in an attempt to reconnect with their heritage.
+Germans from Russia often use loanwords, such as Kuchen for cake.
 Despite the loss of their language, the ethnic group remains distinct, and has left a lasting impression on the American West.

-Musician Lawrence Welk (1903-1992) became an iconic figure in the German-Russian community of the northern Great Plains—his success story personified the American dream.
+Musician Lawrence Welk (1903–1992) became an iconic figure in the German-Russian community of the northern Great Plains—his success story personified the American dream.